Skip to main content

 Excellent free stock photos - unsplash.com

+No longer recommended.
 Trying to find truly free stock photos has always been painful.
 Usually, the available 'free' resources come with unwieldly terms such as the requirement to publicly attribute the source or acknowledge the author.
 Now I fully support the Creative Commons licenses for literary works, but you just can't plaster attributions across the artwork for a brochure, website banner or logo.
 It's not an appropriate model.
 Recently I stumbled upon unsplash.com, a stock photo site that is actually free, has a remarkably permissive license, and is also excellent.

-Mapping demo: Batemans Bay to Canberra GPS track
+Tuskfish CMS mapping demo: Batemans Bay to Canberra GPS track

 A demonstration of Tuskfish's mapping capabilities.
 This track was recorded on my Garmin Forerunner 245 watch, as I drove back from Batemans Bay on the south coast to Canberra.
 The map is automatically generated from an exported .kml file of the track, which Google Maps can put bounds around.
 The tracks are downloadable so others can use them on their own devices if they wish.
 You can also prepare maps in Google Earth or Google Maps itself.